 1. From the menu bar, select File > Save As > Save As (ENVI, NITF, TIFF, DTED).
 The Data Selection dialog appears.

 2. Select an input file and perform optional subsetting and masking, then click OK.
-The Save File As Parameters dialog appears.
+The Save File As dialog appears.

 3. Select a format from the Output Format drop-down list.
 The following options are available: